Skip to main content

 Since the team is just starting, there isn’t currently anyone to talk to about what I am like as a mentor.
 Applicants who make it through the initial round of consideration will have the opportunity to privately talk to my former mentees and learn what I am like as an advisor.

-The salary for this position will be approximately $75,000.
+The salary for this position will be $80,000-85,000.
 This salary will increase to keep up with the cost of living.
 Currently, two years of funding are available; however, during that period, additional grant funding will be sought to bring that to 4 years of funding.

 Postdocs with partial or full funding will be more closely considered.
 Funded salary will be bumped to meet or exceed the standard rate.